miruomoo/buffmage/README.md

   Explore diverse stages with increasing difficulty.

 - **4 Enemy Variants + 1 Boss**
-  Battle goblins, undead creatures, and face a climactic final boss.
+  Battle slimes, minions, and face a climactic final boss.

 - **2 Spells**
   Master the freeze and fireball spells to defeat enemies and solve challenges.